 ADMISSION.
 Application blank, sent upon request, must be filled in and returned to the Curator with letters of character reference, a doctor's certificate of health, a full-length snapshot, and, on request, the applicant must submit examples of work in which the Faculty can find an apparent ability and promise and an evident sincerity of purpose, before the student may register.
 Admission is contingent upon complete satisfaction to Faculty and Management in each and every particular as listed above and is always subject to the reserved right of dismissal.

 No student is eligible unless at least sixteen years of age and possessed of a completed high school education or its equivalent.

-The Committee on Instruction reserves the right to limit the number of students under any or all classifications.
+FFFS Day School

 FEES.
 Day School,

-Tuition Matricul Locker Tot Tuition Locker Tot Students paying Evening School
+Tuition Fee per term \$100.00

+Matriculation Fee (paid only on entrance) . - + 10.00

+Locker Fee per term 1.00

+Total, First Term \$111.00

+Tuition Fee, All Subsequent Terms - 100.00

+Locker Fee per term 14 1 1.00

+Total Fees, First Year

+Students paying the Day School fees are entitled to Evening School classes. all the e p riv iles ges of the

 Evening School,

-Tuition Matricu Locker Tot

-Part Tim

-Tuition Locker Tot

-any reason whatsoever.

-Fee per term . \$100.00

-lation Fee (paid o only o n er ntra nce 10.00

-Fee per term . ¥.
-1.00

-al, First Term . \$111.00

-Fee, All Subseque ent Te rms 100.00

-Fee per term .
-1.00

-al Fees, First Yea ar. \$212.00

-g the Day Schoo classes. l fees are en title d to a all +1 ne privi leg es of the

-Fee for Single Term \$25.00
+Tuition Fee per Single Term 174 100 \$25.00

-lation Fee (paid only on entrance) • • 5.00
+Matriculation Fee (paid only on entrance) 1: - 061 - 5.00

-Fee per one term • • • .75
+Locker Fee per one term - 4 4 - .75

-al per Single Term, Evening School • • • • \$30.75
+Total per Single Term, Evening School . \$30.75

-ne (for former P. A. F. A. students),

-Fee per term (3 full day privileges pe er v wee k) \$50.00

-Fee for term • • • • • 1.00

-tal Fee per term • • • • • \$51.00

 These fees do not include the cost of any materials.

-Summer School, See Summer School catalogue.
+Summer School, See Summer School catalogue

 PAYMENT REGULATIONS.
-All fees are payable in advance and no deduction is made for late registration or for absence and no refund is made for
+All fees are payable in advance and no deduction is made for late registration or for absence and no refund is made for any reason whatsoever.